DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/45_vitality_engine_mythic_interlude.md

 ---

-### Pillar 2: The Noble Struggle (Starving the Engine)
+### Pillar 2: The Noble Struggle (Starving the Machine)

 The Principle: A strong "us" is forged in a compelling challenge.
 The Social Game locks humanity into horizontal conflict.
-To break free, redirect energy toward a vertical struggle against a benign "them": the Engine Protocol itself—programmed apathy, isolation, and civilizational decay.
+To break free, redirect energy toward a vertical struggle against a benign "them": the Machine Protocol itself—programmed apathy, isolation, and civilizational decay.

 System Integration:
 - Name Your Dragon: In your charter, define the abstract force you fight—apathy, nihilism, social isolation—rather than another group of people.